 Bill Hart, a Tidewater Strider member for well over 30 years, continues in his 60s to be a competitive and accomplished runner.
 He holds the Virginia state record in the 65 – 69 year category for the ½ Marathon with a time of 1:31:48 (set in 2014) and has been recognized by the Washington Running Times with a top ranking in his age group (65 – 69) in 2014.
 Bill began his running career at Kellam High School in Virginia Beach where he was named Track Athlete of the Year his senior year.
 After a short break from running, Bill returned choosing the marathon as his challenge.
 He quickly qualified for the prestigious Boston Marathon and recorded a 2:32 personal best time in the distance.
 On the local scene, Bill placed 3rd and 1st Master at the 1989 Shamrock Marathon in a time of 2:38.

 Former Tidewater Strider President, Rich Hildreth, is recognized primarily for his volunteerism and professionalism.
 Rich served on the club’s board of directors for 10 years including 4 years as Vice President and 6 years as President.
 He has generously given of his time in numerous volunteer efforts including leading the club’s Adopt a Highway initiative (1994 to present), overall volunteer coordinator for the club (2004 – 2013), and serving as a volunteer at too numerous to mention running events.
 On a professional level, Rich serves as a member of the Virginia Beach Bikeways and Trail Committee, a position appointed by the Virginia Beach city council and currently is chair of the committee.
 This committee’s efforts resulted in the bike path on Shore Drive and their continued work now is focused on a bike path between Newtown Road and Bird Neck Road.
-Additionally, Rich coordinated the campaign to get a water fountain placed in First Landing State Park.
+Additionally, Rich was instrumental in working with the city to maintain the upkeep of the 64th Street water fountain in First Landing State Park.

 Former Tidewater Strider Executive Director, RP Kale served the club as a tremendous volunteer from 1986 – 2003.
 He was the club’s military liaison, Race Committee Chairperson (10 years), and Elizabeth River Run Race Director (8 years) to highlight a few of the many areas where he contributed.
 For his efforts, RP received the club’s Volunteer of the Year award in 1988 and was recognized by the Road Runners Club of America with a 2000 Hour Volunteer Award.
 RP later went on to start Kale Running Company, the first organization to bring electronic timing to our region which resulted in streamlining results.
 His company’s services benefited numerous events in the area including a host of MWR military races.
 RP himself was an accomplished local runner with personal bests of a 1:18 in the ½ Marathon and a 5:10 mile.
 And he joined with other local runners for a Masters Team that won first place at the 1988 Marine Corps Marathon.